 This gold guinea coin soon became popular with bankers, who, around that time, were also issuing Britain’s first banknotes.
 The new banknotes were often based on (and redeemable for) the gold guinea, not the worn silver coinage.
 However, the silver coinage was still the standard of value and the unit of account in most situations.

 After the silver recoinage, gold was “overvalued” in the bimetallic system.
 The gold guinea then had an official value of 22 shillings, more than the market value of the contained gold, which made it profitable to take gold to the Mint to be coined.
+(This was a natural consequence of the recoinage.
+If a high-quality gold guinea had a market value equivalent to 22 worn silver shillings, then, after the recoinage when the shillings were improved to a higher value, the bimetallic ratio would no longer reflect market prices.)
 From 1700 onwards, the Mint coined gold almost exclusively.
 The value of the guinea was later reduced to 21.5 and then 21 shillings in 1717, but this still made gold cheaper than silver.
 What this means is that the market value of a “British pound” of gold coinage was a little less than the market value of a “British pound” of silver coinage.
 Gold was the cheapest to deliver.
 Thus, it became the preferred method of payment; and also the standard of value.
 Put another way, the market value of the silver content of a silver shilling coin was more than a shilling, which would obviously prevent anyone from taking bullion to the mint to be coined.
 This condition persisted throughout the 18th century, resulting in a chronic shortage of small-value silver coins throughout the century even while silver bullion was exported from Britain.
 Once again, it would have appeared that silver exports — in the first decades of the 18th century, the East India Company alone was exporting over a million ounces of silver per year — were causing a shortage of silver coinage in Britain.
 In 1713-1716, 1.2 million ounces of gold were minted into coinage, with much of the gold imported from Brazil.